slazengersnow/AI_English_Chat/replit.md

 ### Backend Architecture
 - **Express.js** server with TypeScript
 - **RESTful API** design with translation and payment endpoints
-- **Claude Haiku API** integration for English translation and correction
+- **OpenAI GPT-4** integration for English translation and correction
 - **Stripe** integration for subscription management
 - **Memory-based storage** for session data